 Outs work similarly in five card draw as they do in Texas hold’em.
 But there are a few minor differences.

-You start with .
-You discard the and draw a 9 or A to make a straight.
+You start with a ten of spades, jack of spades, queen of diamonds, king of clubsand six of club.
+You discard the six of clubs and draw a 9 or A to make a straight.
 In this example, you could also draw a K or Q which would give you a competitive hand.
-But you're mainly going for a straight, which means the deck holds 8 possible outs for you to make your straight.
+But you’re mainly going for a straight, which means the deck holds 8 possible outs for you to make your straight.

 This example represents the odds of hitting outs to possibly win the hand.
 Starting hands are vital in five card draw.